WA6YDQ/burstCw/README.md

 The keying transistor can be any garden variety NPN.
 A 2N3904 will work just fine.
 Tie the base thru a 1K 1/4 watt resistor to pin 13 on the Uno.
-The base goes to ground and the collector will be tied to the transmitter PTT/KEY line.
+The emitter goes to ground and the collector will be tied to the transmitter PTT/KEY line.

 This burst encoder transmits a cw message at 300 WPM.
 The message is